Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 “What is it, Thoron nín?” asked Cyllien, throwing aside the fur blanket and standing up beside him.
 “Valar!
 Mistress Perfect!
 What is she doing?”

 “And why is Lassui not with her?
 Do you see the woman, driver?” he shouted.
-“Over by the birch trees—do you see her?
+“Over there, by the birch trees—do you see her?
 Take us to her—quickly.”

-“Come, man,” insisted Thranduil, “name your price!”
+“Come, man,” Thranduil insisted, “name your price!”

-“She is trying to get ashore,” said Cyllien—for Eowyn had raised her skirts and was braving the broken ice.
+“She is trying to get ashore,” said Cyllien, for Eowyn had raised her skirts and was braving the broken ice.

 “That’s how she does it, miss,” said the driver, “the elf witch—begging your pardon, sir—she pretends to be helpless—look, there’s some poor fool running to his doom now—”

-“Haldir!” said Cyllien.
+“Haldir!” cried Cyllien.

 “That woman is my daughter-in-law!” roared Thranduil.
 “She is no doubt trying to reach my son.
-Now tell me, man: how much do you want for the sleigh and horses?
+Now tell me, Man: how much do you want for the sleigh and horses?
 I will drive them myself.”

 “And how would I get back then?
 Begging your pardon, sir…”

-“Eowyn!
-Stop!
-Stop!”
 She was working her way across the floating ice, jumping from slab to slab.
 Haldir slid to a halt at the jagged edge.
 “Wait there—please—do not go any further.”

 “Haldir?”

 “Yes.
 Wait there.
 Keep still.
-I will come to you.”
+I shall come to you.”
 Stepping lightly, he walked across the jumble of shards.
 “Come,” he said, wrapping a strong arm around her shoulders, “I will help you back.”

 “No!” cried Eowyn.
 “No!
 I must find Legolas!”